jameshughes89/cs102/src/site/topics/sorting/sorting-basic.rst

 * What *in order* means however will depend on what is being sorted
 * For example

     * Numbers come with an intrinsic ordering

-        * Java uses the `Natural Order <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Comparable.html>`_
+        * Java uses the `Natural Order <https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Comparable.html>`_
         * *"This ordering is referred to as the class's natural ordering, and the class's compareTo method is referred to as its natural comparison method."*

     * Strings could be ordered alphabetically

         * Perhaps by length?

     * Sort people based on height

         * Or age?
         * Or month and day of birthday?

     * Car Parts by mass?

         * Or production code?
         * Date they were made?
         * Volume?
         * The amount of dust particles on the surface?

-* With numbers, we don't feel the need to ask
+* With numbers, there's no need to ask
-* But with other things, we need to have a well defined ordering for the *things*
+* But with other things, a well defined ordering is needed for the *things*

     * The things themselves have the order-*ness* property, not a sorting algorithm

-* We've already discussed this a few times already in the context of an ordered bag and binary search tree
+* The orderness has already been discussed a few times in the context of an ordered bag and binary search tree

-    * `Comparable defines a natural ordering <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Comparable.html>`_
+    * `Comparable defines a natural ordering <https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Comparable.html>`_

-* We may also want to have more complex orderings of things
+* More complex orderings can also be defined

     * For example, comparing things based on multiple values
-    * I like to sort my music by artist and year
+    * For example, sorting music by artist and year
     * `Comparator defines an unnatural ordering <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Comparator.html>`_

 .. note::

-    For ease, we will use numbers in the examples, but the ideas are generalizable to other *things* if they have a defined order.
+    For ease, numbers are used in the examples, but the ideas are generalizable to other *things* if they have a defined order.

-    We will define a collection of numbers ordered if and only if the elements are non-decreasing order.
-If we want to be more specific and include include duplicate values, we could say that the elements are *monotonically increasing*.
-This is just fancy way of saying the numbers are increasing or the same/equal as we go, but **never** decreasing.
+    Here, a collection of numbers is considered ordered if and only if the elements are *monotonically increasing*.
+This is just fancy way of saying the numbers are always increasing or are equal, but **never** decreasing.
 For example:

         :math:`1, 2, 3, 5, 5, 6, 8, 8, 8, 9`

-    There is nothing stopping us from defining the order we want to be decreasing, but here we will simply use increasing.

 Bogosort